 Pruning Method 1 is for mophead and lace-cap hydrangeas or otherwise known as Hydrangea macrophylla.
 These hydrangeas typically have large, round, ball-like clusters of pink or blue flowers with just a couple of varieties being white blooming.
 Some cultivars of Hydrangea macrophylla have flat lacy flower clusters with the centre florets remaining sterile while the outer ring of florets being open.
 These are known as lace-caps hydrangeas.
-Some of the better known cultivars are: ‘Forever Pink’, ‘Nikko Blue’, ‘Bluebird’, ‘Marie’s Silver’, ‘Masja’, and the new Cityline series.
+Some of the better-known cultivars are: ‘Forever Pink’, ‘Nikko Blue’, ‘Bluebird’, ‘Marie’s Silver’, ‘Masja’, and the new Cityline series.

 What you need to know about most mophead hydrangeas is that they bloom off of old wood.
 This means that next year’s flower bud is actually formed in late summer on this year’s current wood.
 If you were to prune back plants to the ground or if your plant suffered severe winter kill and died back to the ground, all new growth will emerge from the ground and will not produce any flower buds that season.
 So flower buds will only be produced on stems that were present from the previous year.
-So the key to promote flowering is to preserve as many branches above ground as possible.
+So the key to promoting flowering is to preserve as many branches above ground as possible.

 The only reasons for pruning mophead hydrangeas are:

-- To control the size of plant.
+- To control the size of the plant.
 This is done early spring by pruning back to just above a set of healthy, swelling buds.
 It is best to leave a minimum of 3 to 5 sets of buds from the ground up.

 - To remove dead wood and damaged or crossing branches.
 After a more severe winter, you may notice that the existing stems have died back several inches.
 Simply cut back tip of stem down to the first pair of healthy buds.
-If a branch has no new buds in spring, cut back branch to the ground.
+If a branch has no new buds in spring, cut back a branch to the ground.